 - Virtual employee / Virtual team: A variation of the “remote” term above, this implies that the “virtual” human is somehow not as valued as a real human and is somehow more disposable.
 No matter how politely someone says this, it feels to me like virtual humans are treated as second class employees in terms of career progression, new projects and even just basic human empathy – while humans “in the office” are somehow “real (non-virtual) employees” who should be cared for more intentionally because they are real humans.
 Like the term “remote”, this has the same first-class / second-class flaw where the speaker thinks of themself as a real, first-class human, while the other human is somehow a virtual, second-class human.
 Examples include: “I am a virtual worker”, “We have a virtual employee on our team”.

-- Teleworker / Telecommuter: This term originated in the 1970s, when people working outside the office had to literally used a telephone landline to “phone in” their work.
-Computer baud rate connections were so slow and technology so expensive that video calls were usually impossible, so communications were audio-only phone calls / conference calls and emails with small attachments.
+- Teleworker / Telecommuter: This term originated in the 1970s, when people working outside the office had to use a telephone landline to “phone in” their work.
+Computer baud rate connections were so slow and technology so expensive that video calls and transferring large files were usually impractical.
+Communications between co-workers were limited to audio-only phone calls / conference calls and emails with small attachments.
 Because of the physical size of computers and the need for a physical landline telephone, this was usually only done from a fixed home location with plenty of advance time needed to setup and configure everything.
 The declining use of landline telephones and desktop computers make this term increasingly obsolete.
-Like “work from home”, the lack of focus on who/how is responsible for coordinating the work makes me feel this term applies to humans who temporarily use a different location to do solo heads-down work without interruption and will then return to their usual desk in the office when they need to coordinate their work with co-workers.
+Like “work from home”, the lack of coordinating work with others makes me feel this term applies to humans who temporarily use a different location to do solo heads-down work without interruption and will then return to their usual desk in the office when they need to coordinate their work with co-workers.
 Example usage: “Our company has a telework policy for decades, but almost no-one uses it.”